lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    With *fix nph* and a pressure of 1, LAMMPS adjusts the box dimension until the pressure is close to 1, which is require reducing the initial box dimensions.
+    With *fix nph* and a pressure of 1, LAMMPS adjusts the box dimensions until the pressure is close to 1.
+Here, reaching a pressure of 1 requires reducing the initial box dimensions.

 .. |input_demixed_solution| raw:: html